208ProgrammingClub/guess-my-number/README.md

  ```
 __Hint:__  Click your mouse anywhere inside the code window above and press Ctrl+A to select all.
 Then hold and press Ctrl+C to Copy to your clipboard after you navigate into your GuessMyNumber.js file press Ctrl+V to paste.

-###Wow the first two check boxes are off our list!
+####Wow the first two check boxes are off our list!
 However we are still uncertain how we are going to allow our players to quit early but lets move on anyway.
-:ballot_box_with_check: [Prompt] the player to enter their [name].\r:ballot_box_with_check: Use their [name] to print a greeting.
+:ballot_box_with_check: [Prompt] the player to enter their [name].

+:ballot_box_with_check: Use their [name] to print a greeting.

 ###Our player greeting is done.
 Let us look at our next requirement###